Great last-minute gifts you can print or email

-If you don't have much time left to buy something for a family member, friend or colleague, these are a few great last-minute holiday gift ideas for things that you can purchase online and then send over email, such as music streaming service subscriptions, gift cards and subscription boxes.
+If you don't have much time left to buy something for a family member, friend or colleague, here are a few great last-minute holiday gift ideas for items that you can purchase online and send over email, such as music streaming service subscriptions, gift cards and subscription boxes.

 Read more: Great gifts that will arrive in time for Christmas